wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ## Schedule 1
 Qualifying electoral candidates

-s 5
+[s 5][5]

 The persons in the first column, at the times specified in the second column, are qualifying electoral candidates.

 **Person** **Time**

-1 A person who vacates the office of member of Parliament under section 54(1)(b) or (2)(b) of the Electoral Act 1993 at the close of a polling day and is a candidate in the general election concerned.
+1 A person who vacates the office of member of Parliament under [section 54(1)(b)][151] or (2)(b) of the Electoral Act 1993 at the close of a polling day and is a candidate in the general election concerned.

 Between the close of the polling day and,---

-*   (a) if the person is a candidate for a seat in the House of Representatives representing an electoral district, the day on which a person (whether that person or some other person) is, under section 179 of the Electoral Act 1993, declared elected to represent the district; or
+*   (a) if the person is a candidate for a seat in the House of Representatives representing an electoral district, the day on which a person (whether that person or some other person) is, under [section 179][122] of the Electoral Act 1993, declared elected to represent the district; or

-*   (b) if the person's name is specified in a party list, the day on which, under section 193(5) of the Electoral Act 1993, the Electoral Commission declares candidates to be elected in the election.
+*   (b) if the person's name is specified in a party list, the day on which, under [section 193(5)][123] of the Electoral Act 1993, the Electoral Commission declares candidates to be elected in the election.

 2 A candidate at a by-election who is the former member of Parliament and whose vacation of the seat concerned caused the by-election to be required.
-Between the close of the polling day and the day on which a person (whether that person or some other person) is, under section 179 of the Electoral Act 1993, declared elected to represent the district concerned.
+Between the close of the polling day and the day on which a person (whether that person or some other person) is, under [section 179][122] of the Electoral Act 1993, declared elected to represent the district concerned.

-3 A candidate at a general election for a seat in the House of Representatives representing an electoral district who did not vacate the office of member of Parliament under section 54(1)(b) or (2)(b) of the Electoral Act 1993 at the close of the polling day for the election, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that--- Between the close of polling day and the day on which a person (whether that person or some other person) is, under section 179 of the Electoral Act 1993, declared elected to represent the district.
+3 A candidate at a general election for a seat in the House of Representatives representing an electoral district who did not vacate the office of member of Parliament under [section 54(1)(b)][151] or (2)(b) of the Electoral Act 1993 at the close of the polling day for the election, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that--- Between the close of polling day and the day on which a person (whether that person or some other person) is, under [section 179][122] of the Electoral Act 1993, declared elected to represent the district.

 *   (a) he or she received more votes than any other candidate for the seat; or

 *   (b) he or she is one of 2 or more candidates who received a number of votes that is equal, and greater than the number of votes received by any other candidate for the seat.

-4 A candidate at a general election whose name is specified in a party list and who did not vacate the office of member of Parliament under section 54(1)(b) or (2)(b) of the Electoral Act 1993 at the close of the polling day for the election, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that the Electoral Commission would, under section 193(5) of the Electoral Act 1993, declare him or her to be elected in the election if the results of the official count were the same as those preliminary results.
-Between the close of polling day and the day on which, under section 193(5) of the Electoral Act 1993, the Electoral Commission declares candidates to be elected in the election.
+4 A candidate at a general election whose name is specified in a party list and who did not vacate the office of member of Parliament under [section 54(1)(b)][151] or (2)(b) of the Electoral Act 1993 at the close of the polling day for the election, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that the Electoral Commission would, under [section 193(5)][123] of the Electoral Act 1993, declare him or her to be elected in the election if the results of the official count were the same as those preliminary results.
+Between the close of polling day and the day on which, under [section 193(5)][123] of the Electoral Act 1993, the Electoral Commission declares candidates to be elected in the election.

-5 A candidate at a by-election who is neither a member of Parliament nor the former member of Parliament whose vacation of the seat concerned caused the by-election to be required, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that--- Between the close of polling day and the day on which a person (whether that person or some other person) is, under section 179 of the Electoral Act 1993, declared elected to represent the district.
+5 A candidate at a by-election who is neither a member of Parliament nor the former member of Parliament whose vacation of the seat concerned caused the by-election to be required, if the preliminary results made available by the Electoral Commission on polling day or the day after indicate that--- Between the close of polling day and the day on which a person (whether that person or some other person) is, under [section 179][122] of the Electoral Act 1993, declared elected to represent the district.

 *   (a) he or she received more votes than any other candidate for the seat; or